 Importantly, RLGs cannot be declared insolvent and payments cannot be cancelled, only deferred and interest would accrue normally.
 Given this background, KBN has not recorded a loss from lending during over 90 years of operations.
-Although KBN never incurred a credit loss, in line with IFRS 9 accounting standards the lender made provisions for theoretical losses on loans and bond investments of NOK27 million as of September 2020, up from NOK12 million as of year-end 2019, because of the greater uncertainty in the
+Although KBN never incurred a credit loss, in line with IFRS 9 accounting standards the lender made provisions for theoretical losses on loans and bond investments of NOK25 million as of June 2021, slightly lower than as of year-end 2020 and considerably lower compared to NOK37 million as of June 2020.

-Norwegian economy.
 The amount remained small against relevant exposures of NOK238 billion, all of which continue to be considered Stage 1.